CPJ urges Kyiv to stop its’systematic’ pressure against Ukrainska Pravda, despite silence from Zelensky’s Office

 The strike on Oct.
 9, which left eight dead and 11 injured, hit a civilian vessel flying the Panamanian flag and damaged its cargo.
 This was the third Russian attack on a civilian vessel within four days.

-told other officials in the North Caucasian Republic that there were witnesses and people they had tried to commission.
+Ramzan Kadyrov told other officials in the North Caucasian Republic that there were witnesses and people they had tried to commission.
 They also asked them how much they wanted to charge for the order.

-The European for Reconstruction and Development (EBRD) and International Finance Corporation (IFC) provided $435 million long-term debt for Datagroup-Volia-Lifecell, a recently merged Ukrainian telecom company, to improve telecoms service quality, the EBRD said on Oct.
+The Bank for Reconstruction and Development (EBRD) and International Finance Corporation (IFC) provided $435 million long-term debt for Datagroup-Volia-Lifecell, a recently merged Ukrainian telecom company, to improve telecoms service quality, the EBRD said on Oct.
 10.

 During the visit of U.K. Premier Keir Starmer to London, on 10 October, President Volodymyr Zelensky presented Ukraine’s Victory Plan to him.